 The must-have souvenirs to bring back with you after visiting Venice could include, of course, Murano glass home objects and jewels, artisan-made Venetian masks (typical during the famous Carnival!), miniature gondolas, art prints and original postcards.
 If you are in search for something truly original, read our article.

 A map of these venues follows

-‘Furlane’ are the velvet slippers that can be worn both in and outdoors are likely to be much appreciated.
-These slippers are particularly popular with gondoliers because their rubber soles are guaranteed not to damage the paint of their gondolas (you can purchase them at Piedàterre, a shop located at no. 60 San Polo (near the Rialto district).
+‘Furlane’ are the shoes worn by gondoliers.
+Venetians have used them as house slippers for years, but lately they’ve become a must-have for fashionistas and trendsetters around the globe.
+They are the velvet slippers that can be worn both in and outdoors are likely to be much appreciated.
+These slippers are particularly popular with gondoliers because their rubber soles are guaranteed not to damage the paint of their gondolas (you can purchase them at Piedàterre, a shop located in San Polo (near the Rialto district).